Doi Murgi Recipe

 Marinated chicken added to the pan.

-Cover the pan with a lid and cook on medium-low heat for 30-35 minutes until the chicken is cooked well.
+Step 10: Cover the pan with a lid and cook over medium-low heat for 40-45 minutes, or until the chicken is thoroughly cooked.
 Stir a few times while cooking.

 Pan covered with a lid.

-Note – I did not add any extra water while cooking the curry as the chicken released its own water and the curry was of perfect consistency for me.
-But you can add a cup of water if the curry is thick for you.
+Note: I did not add any extra water while cooking the curry, as the chicken released its own water, which was sufficient.
+But you can add a cup of water if the curry is too thick for your liking.

 Ready Doi murgi (Bengali chicken curry).